-It can be hard for parents to know when to seek psychiatric help for their children.
-You may have observed changes in your child’s behavior or attitude that you can’t explain.
-Perhaps teachers, family members, or friends have expressed growing concern about your child’s or teen’s performance in school or ability to get along with others.
+It can be hard for parents to know when to seek psychiatric help for their adolescent age kids.
+You may have observed changes in their adolesecent behavior or attitude that you can’t explain.
+Perhaps teachers, family members, or friends have expressed growing concern about your teen’s performance in school or ability to get along with others.

-Small children and adolescents are often encountering new and complex physical and mental changes as they go through varying developmental stages.
-At times it can be hard for parents to discern if what their child is going through is completely normal or if the help of a medical professional is necessary.
+Adolescent kids are often encountering new and complex physical and mental changes as they go through varying developmental stages.
+At times it can be hard for parents to discern if what their teen is going through is completely normal or if the help of a medical professional is necessary.
 This makes the approach to treatment of their problems different than that for adults.
-Child psychiatrists and psychologists know these distinctions and how to tailor treatment programs to meet the unique needs of a child or teen.
+Psychiatrists and psychologists know these distinctions and how to tailor treatment programs to meet the unique needs of a teen.

 Diagnosis and Treatment

-At the Holiner Psychiatric Group, our specialists are experienced at diagnosing and treating children and adolescents with a wide range of problems including:
+At the Holiner Psychiatric Group, our specialists are experienced at diagnosing and treating adolescents with a wide range of problems including:

 Attention disorders (such as ADD or ADHD)

-If your child is having a hard time paying attention during school, acting impulsively, or seems hyperactive, then your child or adolescent may have ADD/ ADHD.
+If your teen is having a hard time paying attention during school, acting impulsively, or seems hyperactive, then your adolescent may have ADD/ ADHD.
 Children show signs of this disorder as young as three years old, and it can inhibit their personal and private lives.
 An appointment with a medical professional may be required to properly diagnose this disorder.

 Developmental disorders (including Autism spectrum disorders)

-Autism symptoms in children range widely, from difficulty making eye contact with or responding to other people to participating in repetitive actions.
-Autism should be diagnosed by a professional, and though it is a life-long condition, medical treatment and therapy can produce many social benefits for a child.
+Autism symptoms in adolescents range widely, from difficulty making eye contact with or responding to other people to participating in repetitive actions.
+Autism should be diagnosed by a professional, and though it is a life-long condition, medical treatment and therapy can produce many social benefits for a person.

 Oppositional behavior, anxiety, and social problems

-As your children grow older, they will begin to question authority in order to find their own identity outside of their family.
-Small actions of defiance are normal at this time, but if your child is exhibiting oppositional behavior like hitting, biting, screaming or excessive tantrums then these behaviors fall outside the scope of the typical challenges of adolescence and may point to deeper psychological issues.
+As your teen grows older, they will begin to question authority in order to find their own identity outside of their family.
+Small actions of defiance are normal at this time, but if your teen is exhibiting oppositional behavior like hitting, biting, screaming or excessive tantrums then these behaviors fall outside the scope of the typical challenges of adolescence and may point to deeper psychological issues.

 Recovering from abuse or trauma